-True proof pressure, functional and leakage tests are conducted in conjunction with test of the complete coupler, paragraph 12.0.
-It is well to conduct several tests at this stage of assembly however, before additional assembly labor is expended.
+True proof pressure, functional and leakage tests are conducted in conjunction with test of the complete automatic fuel pressure control coupler, paragraph 12.0 It is well to conduct several tests at this stage of assembly however, before additional assembly labor is expended.

-A. Hold the assembly in the hands and place the end of the pressure Relief Shaft Assembly (3-48) or (3-60) against a flat, sturdy surface.
-Press with enough force to compress the relief valve spring (opening the relief valve) and release

-(allowing the relief valve to close) several times.
-If adjustable, then recheck the relief valve adjustment measurement as described in step O of paragraph 11.5.1.
-The relief valve adjustment should not change and the relief valve should not stick open.

-B. Apply and relieve 60 psig air pressure to the air port several times.
+- A. Hold the assembly in the hands and place the end of the pressure Relief Shaft Assembly (3-54) or (3-60) against a flat, sturdy surface.
+Press with enough force to compress the relief valve spring (opening the relief valve) and release (allowing the relief valve to close) several times.
+The relief valve should not stick open. - B. Apply and relieve 60-psig air pressure at the air reference fitting (1-13), or (1-33) several times.
 The Outer Piston (3-11) should open fully with each pressure application and fully close as pressure is relieved.
 There should be no indication of stickiness or hang-up in either direction.

-11.6 Female Half Quick Disconnect (1-H, K-N, P, Q & S)
+11.6 Female Half Quick Disconnect (1-L-N, P & R)